 Proceeds received from the issuance of flow-through shares are restricted to be used only for Canadian resource property exploration expenditures within a two-year period.
-The portion of the proceeds received but not yet expended at the end of the Company's reporting period is disclosed separately as commitment in Note 14.
+The portion of the proceeds received but not yet expended at the end of the Company's reporting period is disclosed separately as commitment.